Zoologists and Wildlife Biologists: Career, Skills, Options, Outlook, Jobs, Challenges

 Zoologists and Wildlife Biologists Courses

-To become a zoologist or wildlife biologist, you typically need to complete a bachelor's degree in a field such as a biology, zoology, or wildlife biology.
+To become a zoologist or wildlife biologist, you typically need to complete a bachelor's degree in biology, zoology, or wildlife biology.
 Some positions may require a master's degree or higher.

 Here are some common courses that you may take as part of a zoology or wildlife biology program: